acm-uiuc/til/_til/tmux/kill-other-connections-to-a-session.md

+---
-# Kill Other Connections To A Session
+title: Kill Other Connections To A Session
+category: tmux
+---

 One of the best features of tmux is the ability for multiple people to connect to the same session in order to pair.
 This can, however, sometimes